wisconsinCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Information is Required to Obtain Wisconsin Traffic Court Records?

-To obtain traffic court records, information about the record being sought may be needed.
+Information about the record being sought may be needed to obtain traffic court records.
 This may include the full name, date of birth, and the case number of the record.
 Other information might be required.
 The person requesting the record may also need to provide information, including a full name and a valid form of identification.
 Depending on the scope of the request, there might be applicable court fees, which may be paid before the release of records.

 Can Wisconsin Traffic Records be Sealed or Expunged?

-Wisconsin laws are very strict and allow for the expungement of adult criminal records in very limited circumstances.
-To be eligible for an expungement,
+Wisconsin laws are stringent and allow for the expungement of adult criminal records in very limited circumstances.
+To be eligible for an expungement:

-• You are required to have been under the age of 25 at the conviction
+• You are required to have been under the age of 25 at the time of the conviction

-• Offense convicted for carried a maximum sentence of 6 years
+• Offense convicted for carrying a maximum sentence of 6 years

-• You have completed all the obligations of your sentence.
+• You have completed all the obligations of your conviction.

-A request for expungement may have been made at the time of sentencing, and the court may have reached a decision at that time.
+A request for expungement may have been made at the time of sentencing, and the court may have reached a decision.
 It may also be possible to expunge your records if you were arrested but released without charge or if the charges were dropped or dismissed.
 There is no authority to expunge traffic forfeitures or civil cases.

 How to Prepare for Traffic Court in Wisconsin